RNW Media

 RNW Media (formerly known as Radio Nederland Wereldomroep) is an international non-governmental organisation based in Hilversum, the Netherlands.
-RNW Media focuses on engaging young people and supporting them to create positive change in their societies.
-Using digital media platforms – websites, WhatsApp, Facebook, Twitter, Instagram – RNW Media builds digital communities of young people in restrictive settings.
-Thematic areas are: Social Cohesion and Inclusive Governance (SCIG); Sexual and Reproductive Health and Rights (SRHR); Media Capacity Building.

 History

 From 1947 to 2012, RNW Media was known as Radio Netherlands Worldwide or RNW (Radio Nederland Wereldomroep), the Dutch international public broadcaster, and it was funded by the Netherlands Ministry of Education, Culture and Science.
 In 2013, RNW Media was restructured and became a media NGO for free speech with funding from the Dutch Ministry of Foreign Affairs.
 The free speech organisational programme ended in 2016.
 That year, RNW Media developed a new strategy – “Enabling the Next Generation: Young people, media and social change” – and a corresponding organisational programme.

 Locations

 RNW Media operates in 13 countries: Burundi, the Democratic Republic of Congo (DRC), Kenya, Mali, Nigeria and Uganda in Africa; Egypt, Libya, Syria and Yemen in the Middle East and North Africa; China in Asia.
 Through the social franchise-based Love Matters Global Network, RNW Media is also active in India and Mexico via the respective host organisations: Development Consortium and México Vivo.